Overview

 Mobile Aerial Lift Training

-Training should be taken by UNL employees who operate any type of mobile aerial platform/lift prior to hands-on instruction for the particular machine(s) to be operated.
+Required of all University of Nebraska-Lincoln employees who operate any type of university owned or rented mobile aerial platform/lift prior to hands-on instruction for the particular machine(s) to be operated.
+This includes lifts such as scissor lifts, vehicle-mounted booms, articulating lifts and other manlifts whether they are manual or self-propelled.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.